-Plenary Health and Infrastructure Ontario have established a schedule for project submittals taking into account the time for review needed by Infrastructure Ontario's compliance architect.
+Plenary Health and Infrastructure Ontario have established a schedule for project submittals, taking into account the time for review needed by Infrastructure Ontario's compliance architect.

-This protocol mitigates against Plenary Health alleging delay as a result of an inability to receive responses in a timely manner in the course of the work.
+This protocol mitigates as a result of an inability to receive responses in a timely manner in the course of the work.